damiano-carradori/dont-forget-to/README.md

 Next steps
 ----------
-* Add a sign up / sign in
 * Add more details to the task
 * Add the possibility to create more dashboard
 * Make the tasks draggable between dashboards